LiaScript/docs/README.md

 ## Markdown-Syntax

                           --{{0}}--
-This section is intended to give a brief overview on the basic Markdown formatting elements.
-The only difference to common Markdown at this point is, that every course has to start with a comment, which defines authors, a language and  a narrator voice, see https://responsivevoice.org for all supported voices.
+This section is intended to give a brief overview on the basic Markdown syntax elements.
+The only difference to common Markdown at this point is, that you can define meta-information such as author, language, voice, etc. within a HTML-comment at the beginning of every document.
+We will describe all of these elements in more detail in [section: Macros](#macros).
+All of these `macros` start with a single word, which is followed by a colon.
+If you require more space, like for `comment:` or `link:` you can use multiple lines, but every following line has to start with an indentation.

 Initial LIA-comment-tag for basic definitions: